Ahh, the New Year. It’s a completely clean slate. The chance for new beginnings. A 365-day opportunity to make real, positive changes in your life.

 - Your expenses — your fixed costs, your variable expenses, your must-haves & nice-to-haves, etc.

-If you’re looking for a comprehensive way to capture where you are, pick up your copy of The Ultimate Budget Workbook to make sure you’ve gathered all the info you need.
+If you’re looking for a comprehensive way to capture where you are, pick up your copy of My Budget Binder to make sure you’ve gathered all the info you need.